Ben Zyskowicz

 Ben Berl Zyskowicz (born 24 May 1954) is a Finnish politician and member of parliament.
 Zyskowicz was chairman of the Finnish National Coalition Party's parliamentary group from 1993 to 2006, and has been a member of parliament for the National Coalition Party since 1979.
 He was the first Jew to be elected to the Finnish parliament.
 Following the parliamentary elections in April 2011, Zyskowicz was elected as the speaker of the parliament for the duration of negotiations over the governing coalition.

-Zyskowicz is the longest-serving member in the history of the Finnish Parliament, having held a seat continuously since 1979.
+With over 47 years in office, Zyskowicz is the longest-serving member in the history of the Finnish Parliament, having held a seat continuously since 1979.

 Early life

 Zyskowicz was born in Helsinki as the son of a Polish Jewish father, Abram Zyskowicz (1917–1960), who had been in the Sachsenhausen and Majdanek concentration camps and moved as a refugee to Sweden, where he met Ben's mother, Ester Fridman (1920–2002), a Finnish Jew.

 Abram and Ester Zyskowicz's first child Carmela was born in 1952, and the family moved to Finland the following year.
 Ben Zyskowicz was born in the following year.
 Abram Zyskowicz drowned on a swimming trip when Ben was six years old.

 Carmela and Ben had Polish citizenship until 1959 when they were naturalized as Finnish citizens.
 The Zyskowicz family spoke Swedish at home, and Ben spoke Finnish at the Jewish school he attended.